Law and Business

 Historically, the disciplines of business and law have been closely associated in both the public and private sector.
 In our global economy, businesses now deal with more complex issues concerning government regulations and international trade policies.
 Conversely, the law has had to grapple with constantly evolving commercial organisations and business practices.
 With the growth in the size of legal practices and the expansion of the work of the legal profession into areas of mergers, acquisitions and taxation, the work of legal graduates and business graduates have blended in many aspects.
 This course is aimed at individuals seeking a career defined by the application of legal principles and management practices.
 The programme will provide students with a firm grounding in law along with strong management skills, enabling students to choose from a wide range of career opportunities or further study.

 In the Senior Freshman (second) year students take six modules.
 The three mandatory law modules are: Criminal law, Constitutional law I and Land law.
-The three mandatory business modules are the core business discipline modules: Management 1 (Organisational behaviour, Marketing management), Management 2 (Introduction to accounting, Financial analysis), and Management 3 (Introduction to finance, Introduction to operations management).
+The six mandatory business modules are the core business discipline modules: Organisational behaviour, Marketing management, Introduction to accounting, Financial analysis, Introduction to finance, Introduction to operations management.

 In the Junior Sophister (third) year students take a combination of modules, of which 1/3 must be from the Business School and 1/3 from the Law School.
 One of the law modules must be European Union law.
 The remaining business modules may be drawn from a list of optional modules as follows:

-Human resource management; Operations management; Financial and management accounting; Marketing management; Applied finance; Organisational theory and change; Business and society
+Human resource management; Financial and management accounting; Marketing management; Applied finance; Organisational theory; Business and society, Innovation, entrepreneurship and new venture development.

 The remaining Law modules may be drawn from a list of optional modules as follows:

-Administrative law, Commercial law, Company law, Comparative law, Conflict of laws (private international law), Constitutional law II, Corporate governance, Criminology, Environmental law, Equity, Evidence, Family law, Economic and legal aspects of competition policy, Employment law, European human rights law, Intellectual property law, International human rights law, International practice in law, Jurisprudence, Labour law, Land law II, Legislation and regulation, Planning law, Private law remedies, Public interest law, Public international law, Refugee law, Research dissertation, Sports law, Tax law, Transnational contract law, Media law, Broad Curriculum, Child law, Contemporary issues in the philosophy of law, Critical perspectives on law, European Union food law, International trade law, Private international family law.
+Administrative law, Advanced evidence, Child law, Collective labour law, Commercial law, Company law, Comparative law, Conflict of laws (private international law), Constitutional law II, Contemporary issues in constitutional law, Corporate governance, Corporate insolvency, Criminology, English land law, Environmental law, Equity, Evidence, Family law, Economic and legal aspects of competition policy, Employment law, European human rights law, Food law, Intellectual property law, International human rights law, International trade law, Jurisprudence, Legislation and regulation, Planning law, Private law remedies, Public interest law, Public international law, Refugee law, Research dissertation, Sports law, Tax law, Transnational contract law, Media law, Medicine and legal ethics, Broad Curriculum (see http://www.tcd.ie/Broad_Curriculum).

 In the Senior Sophister (fourth) year students may choose from a range of module options and may choose to either combine business and law modules in this year, or alternatively, to specialise entirely in either law or business modules.
 Module options include:

-Strategic management: Theory and practice; International business; Exploring organisational experiences; Financial reporting and analysis; Advances in marketing theory and practices; Managing non-profit organisations; Managing new product development; Financial markets and the corporate sector; International finance and risk management; Entrepreneurship: A commercial and social perspective.
+Strategic management: Theory and practice; International business and the global economy; Exploring organisational experiences; Financial reporting and analysis; Financial markets and the corporate sector; Advances in marketing theory and practice; Managing new product development; Entrepreneurship and social innovation.

-Administrative law, Advanced European Union law, Commercial law, Company law, Comparative law, Conflict of laws (private international law), Constitutional law II, Corporate governance, Criminology, Environmental law, Equity, Evidence, Family law, Economic and legal aspects of competition policy, Employment law, European human rights law, Intellectual property law, International human rights law, International practice in law, Jurisprudence, Labour law, Land law II, Legislation and regulation, Planning law, Private law remedies, Public interest law, Public international law, Refugee law, Research dissertation, Sports law, Tax law, Transnational contract law, Media law, Broad Curriculum (see page 14), Child law, Contemporary issues in the philosophy of law, Critical perspectives on law, European Union food law, International trade law, Private international family law.
+Administrative law, Advanced European Union law, Advanced evidence, Child law, Clinical legal education, Collective labour law, Commercial law, Company law, Comparative law, Conflict of laws (private international law), Constitutional law II, Contemporary issues in constitutional law, Corporate governance, Corporate insolvency, Criminology, Critical perspectives on law, Equity, Evidence, Family law, Economic and legal aspects of competition policy, Employment law, English land law, European human rights law, Food law, Intellectual property law, International human rights law, International practice in law, International trade law, Jurisprudence, Legal philosophy, Media law, Medicine and legal ethics, Legislation and regulation, Planning law, Private law remedies, Public interest law, Public International law, Refugee law, Research dissertation, Sports law, Tax law, Transnational contract law, Broad Curriculum (see http://www.tcd.ie/Broad_Curriculum).

 Modules are examined by a combination of continuous assessment and formal examination.

-First and second-year students have the option to study French, German, Spanish, Russian or Polish.
+First and second-year students have the option to study French, German, Russian or Polish.
 Students who have the prerequisite language proficiency will have the opportunity to study abroad in their third year as part of the Erasmus exchange programme.
-This will mean spending all or part of the Junior Sophister (third) year abroad at a university in Belgium, France, Germany, Italy, Russia or Spain.
-Law and Business students also have the opportunity of applying to take part in English-speaking international exchange programmes in Europe, North America, Australia and Singapore.
+This will mean spending all or part of the Junior Sophister (third) year abroad at a university in Belgium, France, Germany, Italy, or Russia.
+Law and business students also have the opportunity of applying to take part in English-speaking international exchange programmes in Europe, North America, Australia and Singapore.

 The programme will provide students with strong management skills and an in-depth specialisation in law.
 Graduates will be well prepared for demanding and rewarding careers in both the legal and business professions, particularly in areas where the two disciplines coincide.
 We expect graduates to accept positions in law, business, taxation, finance and accounting, general management, employment relations and the civil service.
 In particular, students will have the option of studying all the law subjects required for a qualifying law degree, which will enable them to apply for entrance to the professional legal institutions to qualify as barristers and solicitors.
 The post-degree training for barristers and solicitors varies from time to time, and current details can be found on the following websites: http://lawlibrary.ie (barristers) and www.lawsociety.ie (solicitors).